Codecademy/docs/content/postgresql/concepts/window-functions/window-functions.md

 ---
 Title: 'Window Functions'
-Description: A window function performs various calculations across sets of rows related to the current query row.
+Description: 'A window function performs various calculations across sets of rows related to the current query row.
 Unlike aggregate functions, window functions do not cause rows to become grouped into a single output row.
 They maintain the individual row identities when performing calculations.
-Window functions are defined using an OVER clause that specifies the partitioning and ordering of rows for the function to operate on.
+Window functions are defined using an OVER clause that specifies the partitioning and ordering of rows for the function to operate on.'
 Subjects:
   - 'Data Science'
   - 'Computer Science'